Cassoulet, Confit and Exploding SausagesJanuary 14, 2011 at 12:58 am | Posted in Daring Cooks, Dinner, Lunch, Pork, Poultry, Soups/Stews | 62 Comments

 Third Day: 1 ½ hours, all oven time

-4 whole duck legs (leg and thigh), size does not matter
+4 whole duck or chicken legs (leg and thigh), size does not matter

 sea salt, for the overnight (at least 6-8 hours) dry rub (the amount varies depending on the size of your legs, so just know that you need to have enough on hand for a good coating.)